 The only noticeable change is the 'Action' named "Perform Desired Command" now has a 'DECOMPOSED' flag.
 This indicates another 'Action Diagram' is present under the 'Action' at a lower level of decomposition.

-To view the decomposition diagram, shown below, click on the 'DECOMPOSED' flag.
+- To view the decomposition diagram, click on the 'DECOMPOSED' flag.

-The Initial Amount, Maximum Amount, Minimum Amount, and Units attributes of the 'Resource' must be set in order to properly model the Robot's power consumption.
-These attributes can be set by clicking on the ‘Resource’ named "Power" to highlight it and populating those sections in the ‘Attributes’ tab of the left sidebar as shown below:
+- The Initial Amount, Maximum Amount, Minimum Amount, and Units attributes of the 'Resource' must be set in order to properly model the Robot's power consumption.
+These attributes can be set by clicking on the 'Resource' named "Power" to highlight it and populating those sections in the 'Attributes' tab of the left sidebar.

 In this example, these attributes have already been set to simulate a battery's capacity with an Initial Amount of 2000, a Maximum Amount of 2000, a Minimum Amount of 0, and mAh for Units.

-The actual quantity of the 'Resource' being consumed during simulation is represented by the Amount attribute on the consumes/consumed by relationship between each 'Action' and the 'Resource'.
-This can be set by opening 'Entity View' of "Power" by selecting it in the diagram, clicking on the 'Open' dropdown and then selecting the 'Entity' menu item as shown below.
+- The actual quantity of the 'Resource' being consumed during simulation is represented by the Amount attribute on the consumes/consumed by relationship between each 'Action' and the 'Resource.'
+This can be set by opening 'Entity View' of "Power" by selecting it in the diagram, clicking on the 'Open' drop-down and then selecting the 'Entity' menu item (shown below).
 When you are finished, click the 'Done' button to return to 'Entity View' and then click the 'Save' button to persist your changes to your project's database.

-Within 'Entity View', click on the 'Attributes' button, shown below, beside the name of an 'Action' within the 'Relationships' panel under the 'consumed by Action' section.
+- Within 'Entity View,' click on the 'Attributes' button, shown below, beside the name of an 'Action' within the 'Relationships' panel ('Popular' tab) under the 'consumed by Action' section.

-This causes a 'consumed by Attributes' dialog to appear which allows you to input a static value or one of the supported distributions.
-The units of the Amount attribute are relative to the units selected for the 'Resource'.
+- This causes a 'consumed by Attributes' dialog to appear which allows you to input a static value or one of the supported distributions.
+The units of the Amount attribute are relative to the units selected for the 'Resource.'
 In this example you will find the Amount attribute on the relationship between each 'Action' and "Power" has already been set to some form of a Normal Distribution.
-For example, the Amount attribute on the relationship between "Power" and the 'Action' named "Grab Object" is set to a Normal Distribution with a mean of 30 mAh and a standard deviation of 10 mAh as shown below:
+For example, the Amount attribute on the relationship between "Power" and the 'Action' named "Grab Object" is set to a Normal Distribution with a mean of 10 mAh and a standard deviation of 3 mAh.

-Once in the simulator, add the 'Cost Over Time' panel, add the 'Resources Over Time' panel, save your settings and then run the simulator by clicking the ‘Play’ button.
+- Once in the simulator, add the 'Cost Over Time' panel and the 'Resources Over Time' panels, change 'Decisions' to "Automate with no script" in 'Settings,' and save your settings.
+Run the simulator by clicking the 'Play' button.